Half a million immigrants could eventually get US citizenship under a new plan from Biden

 The White House announced Tuesday that the Biden administration will, in the coming months, allow certain spouses of U.S. citizens without legal status to apply for permanent residency and eventually citizenship.
 The move could affect upwards of half a million immigrants, according to senior administration officials.

 To qualify, an immigrant must have lived in the United States for 10 years as of Monday and be married to a U.S. citizen.
-If a qualifying immigrant’s application is approved, he or she would have three years to apply for a green card and receive a temporary work permit and be shielded from deportation in the meantime.
+If a qualifying immigrant’s application is approved, he or she would have three years to apply for a green card and receive a temporary work permit, shielded from deportation in the meantime.

-About 50,000 noncitizen children with a parent who is married to a U.S. citizen could also potentially qualify for the same process, according to senior administration officials who briefed reporters on the proposal on the condition of anonymity.
-There is no requirement on how long the couple must have been married, and no one becomes eligible after Monday.
+About 50,000 noncitizen children with parents who are married to U.S. citizen could also potentially qualify for the process, according to senior administration officials who briefed reporters on the condition of anonymity.
+There is no requirement on how long the couple must have been married, but no one becomes eligible after Monday.
 That means immigrants who reach that 10-year mark after Monday will not qualify for the program, according to the officials.

-Senior administration officials said they anticipate the process will be open for applications by the end of the summer, and fees to apply have yet to be determined.
+Senior administration officials said they anticipate the process will be open for applications by the end of the summer.
+Fees to apply have yet to be determined.

 Biden will speak about his plans at a Tuesday event at the White House, which will also mark the 12th anniversary of the Deferred Action for Childhood Arrivals program, a popular Obama-era directive that offered deportation protections and temporary work permits for young immigrants who lack legal status.